 Keep in mind that we live in a fake it till you make it culture.
 Dating often conceals information marriage will later reveal.
 Be patient when considering a potential mate.
 It takes time to get to know the true character of another person.

-I recommend allowing four seasons to pass (winter, spring, summer and fall) before giving your heart to another.
+I recommend allowing at least four seasons to pass (winter, spring, summer and fall) before giving your heart to another.